thisisevilevil/evilevil365/_posts/2025-06-04-Windows11-Partitioning-From-Hell.md

 5. Logs space after cleanup.
 6. Dismounts `Y:`.

 You can view before/after disk space in the Remediation → Device Status overview.
 Just enable the appropriate columns and click “Review.”
+Otherwise if you are using Lenovo devices and you see this issue, you can easily expand the script to look for the relevant folders.
+I only saw this issue at 1 customer who has HP devices, so I know exactly which folders to look for.

 ![ESPFix](/assets/images/2025-04-14-TheCase-OfTheMissing-GPU/EFIPartition-1.png?raw=true "Partitioning hell")
 ![ESPFix](/assets/images/2025-04-14-TheCase-OfTheMissing-GPU/EFIPartition-2.png?raw=true "Partitioning hell")